c64emulator/ESP32-Long-Range-WiFi-eng-/README.md

 # ESP32-Long-Range-WiFi

-Estos son las primeras pruebas con el protocolo propietario **802.11 LR (Long Range)** de espressif de las ESP32.
+These are the first tests with espressif's proprietary **802.11 LR (Long Range)** protocol of the ESP32.
-Los dispositivos utilizados son dos  [Wemos lolin32](https://wiki.wemos.cc/products:lolin32:lolin32), de las antiguas.
+The devices used are two [Wemos lolin32](https://wiki.wemos.cc/products:lolin32:lolin32), old ones.
 ![](https://wiki.wemos.cc/_media/products:lolin32:lolon32_v1.0.0_1_16x9.jpg)

 The scenario is the following: